Co-founder at Movinhand & Enrollhand

 1. Earn the trust of your prospective families

-Effective enrollment marketing makes use of funnels which gradually draw prospects closer to your school.
-The more organic, the better.
+Read up on enrollment marketing funnels, which gradually draw prospects closer to your school.
+The competition is not using those yet.

 Here, Florida Technical College used Facebook to promote their Summer Social event.